naveenprabhu/flickr-app/README.md

 The flickr api key has to be generated.Please see below instruction for creating flickr api key. https://www.flickr.com/services/api/misc.api_keys.html

+Postman Collection:
+The postman collection is part of the codebase.
+Import it into postman for testing the api locally.

 ### Environment Variables

 The following environment variables are not required but can be passed in to run the application: